tom-berend/babylonjs-typescript-ES6-starter/README.md

 Please switch to VSCODE as your IDE.
 I know everyone has a favorite text editor, and I still miss my previous one.
 But VSCODE is lightning fast, has amazing GIT integration, and plays nicer with Typescript than other IDEs.

-You may now have to relearn the keyboard codes you are familiar with.
+You may not have to relearn the keyboard codes you are familiar with.
 Check for VSCODE keymap extensions [here](https://code.visualstudio.com/docs/getstarted/keybindings#_keymap-extensions).
 And print out the **Keyboard Shortcut Reference** for the OS you are using.